-Zinc, a trace mineral that supports carbohydrate, fat, and energy metabolism, is also involved in protein formation and plays a key role in the synthesis of testosterone.*
+Zinc, a trace mineral that is involved in carbohydrate, protein, fat and energy metabolism.** It is also involved in protein formation and turnover, and plays a key role in the synthesis of testosterone.**

-Magnesium, also a trace mineral involved in cell and protein formation, is an essential component of the muscle enzyme creatine and plays an important role in muscle contractions.*
+Magnesium is a trace mineral involved in cell and protein formation.** It is An essential component of the muscle enzyme creatine kinase and is a vital factor in muscle contractions.**

-Vitamin B-6, also known as Pyridoxine, is a coenzyme necessary for proper hormone function as well as the processing amino acids and protein.*
+Vitamin B-6, also known as pyridoxine, is essential for proper hormone function.** It is also necessary for processing amino acids, and, in turn, protein.**

-NOS is a potent pre-workout formula that contains arginine — a conditionally essential amino acid that plays a role in stimulating nitric oxide (NOS) production.* During and after workouts, NOS supplements can help support circulation and the delivery of critical aminos and carbohydrates to active cells – especially when combined with your pre- and post-workout shakes.* Arginine also plays a role in the formation of creatine.*
+NOS is a potent pre-workout formula that contains arginine — a conditionally essential amino acid that plays a role in stimulating nitric oxide (NOS) production.** During and after workouts, NOS supplements can help support circulation and the delivery of critical aminos and carbohydrates to active cells.** Arginine also plays a role in the formation of creatine.**

-Among all of the sports nutrition supplements that made our list, creatine may be the least surprising, and with good cause; it’s supported by over 10 years of clinical testing and is likely the most studied sports nutrition supplement of all time.
+Among all of the sports nutrition supplements that made our list, creatine may be the least surprising and with good cause; it’s supported by more than 10 years of clinical testing and is likely the most studied sports nutrition supplement.**

 An acidic compound found naturally in the body and consumed through dietary sources like red meat and fish, the majority of the body’s creatine stores are located within the skeletal muscles.
-Creatine supplementshelp promote exercise performance by increasing strength and powder, volumizing cells, and helping muscles recover following intense exercise.*
+Creatine supplements helps promote exercise performance.** It also supports muscle size, strength, power and recovery from high-intensity exercise.**

 A neuromuscular stimulator, caffeine works with the body’s normal metabolic function to increase levels of epinephrine and norepinephrine — two compounds that support the process of heat production called thermogenesis.** Caffeine also provides dual effects by magnifying energy for both the body and the mind.** As any fitness professional will tell you, the link between the mind/body and exercise performance cannot be denied.

-Glutamine, perhaps the most popular amino acid supplement among bodybuilders and fitness enthusiasts, is the most highly concentrated amino acid in skeletal muscle.
-The body uses glutamine as cellular fuel, releasing it from muscle cells during exercise and allowing it to act as an energy precursor.* Additionally, l-glutamine supplements may promote the replenishment of the body’s glycogen stores after exercise when combined with carbohydrates, and it also supports the proper functioning of the GI tract by serving as a primary source of fuel for intestinal cells.*
+Glutamine, a popular amino acid supplement among bodybuilders and fitness enthusiasts, is the most highly concentrated amino acid in skeletal muscle.** The body uses glutamine as cellular fuel, releasing it from muscle cells during exercise.** Glutamine can serve as an energy precursor.** Additionally, l-glutamine supplements may promote the replenishment of the body’s glycogen stores after exercise when combined with carbohydrates, and it also supports the proper functioning of the GI tract by serving as a primary source of fuel for intestinal cells.**

 Protein supplements can be derived from a number of sources, but dairy-based whey protein has remained on top for just about as long as sports nutrition itself.
 Created as a by-product of cheese production, the milk proteins found in whey protein supplements have a high digestibility rate, hitting the bloodstream quickly in comparison to other proteins.